hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="userpasslogin"></a>
 # **UserpassLogin**

-> void UserpassLogin (UserpassLoginRequest userpassLoginRequest, string username, string userpassMountPath = "userpass", TimeSpan? wrapTTL = null)
+> void UserpassLogin (string username, UserpassLoginRequest userpassLoginRequest, string userpassMountPath = "userpass", TimeSpan? wrapTTL = null)

 Log in with a username and password.